j-ros/sql_da/Lesson1/lesson1.md

 ### NOT operator:
 1) Use the accounts table to find the account name, primary poc, and sales rep id for all stores except Walmart, Target, and Nordstrom.
-2) Use the web_events table to find all information regarding individuals who were contacted via any method except using organic or adwords methods.
-Use the accounts table to find:
-3) All the companies whose names do not start with 'C'.
-4) All companies whose names do not contain the string 'one' somewhere in the name.
-5) All companies whose names do not end with 's'.

-1)

 ```sql
 SELECT name, primary_poc, sales_rep_id